rust-lang/rfcs/text/0000-returns-twice.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-This RFC attempts to make writing programs that interface with extern functions that return multiple times possible, but doing so is very challenging because it is trivial to introduce undefined behavior in those programs.
+This RFC attempts to make writing programs that interface with foreign functions that return multiple times possible, but doing so is very challenging because it is trivial to introduce undefined behavior in those programs.